tomeshnet/p2p-internet-workshop/module-3/worksheet/2-mesh-your-node-wirelessly.md

 1. Use the commands provided to create a mesh network between the two nodes.

+  Remember to give a differnt IP address to each node. ie `192.168.0.1` for one and `192.168.0.2` for another etc.

+## Test your mesh

+1. Use `ping` to ping the other connected node and see if it responds.

+1. You can check to see what nodes are connected by using the `iw wlan0 station dump` command.

 ## Grow your mesh

 1. Now that you have successfully created your mesh, find another group in your proximity.